 It’s no surprise to see a big movie or television star above the title in a Broadway play or musical, but the Rialto also likes to make room for recording artists.
-Playbill dug into the Vault to find 27 times these 19 chart-topping singers made the leap to the Broadway stage, from most recent to yesteryear.
+Playbill dug into the Vault to find 22 times chart-topping singers made the leap to the Broadway stage, from most recent to yesteryear.
 Some of them may surprise you!

 Ingrid Michaelson – Sonya in Natasha, Pierre & The Great Comet of 1812